7hekaka/newcytosim/README.md

 # Cytosim

-Cytosim is an [open-source](LICENSE.txt) cytoskeleton simulation suite designed to handle large systems of flexible filaments with associated proteins such as molecular motors.
-It is a versatile base that has been extensively to study actin and microtubule systems in 1D, 2D and 3D.
-It is built around an optimized C++ core engine running on UNIX, Mac OSX, GNU/Linux and within the WSL on Windows.
-This code is modular and extensible, making Cytosim a convenient base that can be customized to meet particular tasks.
-The standard pipeline encountered during a simulation project is implemented in a versatile set of Python programs.
+Cytosim is an [open-source](LICENSE.txt) cytoskeleton simulation suite designed to model large systems of flexible filaments and their associated proteins, such as molecular motors.
+It has been extensively used to study actin and microtubule dynamics in 1D, 2D, and 3D.

+Built around an optimized C++ core engine, Cytosim runs on UNIX, macOS, GNU/Linux, and within the Windows Subsystem for Linux (WSL).
+Its modular and extensible design makes it highly adaptable, allowing customization for specific research needs.
+Additionally, a versatile set of Python programs streamlines the standard simulation workflow.

-Cytosim has been used for about 100 research articles from the [Nedelec](doc/publications/index.md) and [other groups](doc/publications/biblio.md).
+Cytosim has been used in approximately 100 research articles from the [Nedelec](doc/publications/index.md) and [other research groups](doc/publications/biblio.md).

 ![Cytosim](doc/data/cytosim.png)

-Cytosim is a suite of command-line tools with simulation and display capabilities.
-The simulation is specified in a [configuration file](doc/sim/config.md), defining objects with their parameters and a suite of operations, such as advancing time, saving frames or [generating reports](doc/sim/report.md).
-Here is a basic example, with parameters specified in [units of seconds, micrometers and pico-Newtons](doc/sim/units.md).
+Cytosim offers command-line tools with simulation and display capabilities.
+Simulations are defined using a [configuration file](doc/sim/config.md) which specifies objects, their parameters, and a sequence of operations such as advancing time, saving frames, or [generating reports](doc/sim/report.md).
+Below is a basic example, where parameters are expressed in [seconds, micrometers and pico-Newtons](doc/sim/units.md).

 	set simul system
 	{